eunanhardy/example-cdktf-auto-deploy-cloud-functions/README.md

 # Deploying Cloud functions with Terraform CDK
-I built this example to test easy it is to create automated deployments of cloud functions with Terraform CDK.
+I built this example to test how easy it is to create automated deployments of cloud functions with Terraform CDK.
 I also wanted to test out the new Terraform CDK provider for GCP.
 Creating a new directory in the src folder will create a new cloud function.
 The directory name will be used as the name of the cloud function.
 The directory should contain a function.js file and a package.json file.
 The function will be named fn-${DIR_NAME} and have public http invoke permissions enabled.

 ## Prerequisites